Your Service Rights and Obligations

 Section 46 of the Defence Act outlines the “Duty of Employer” as does Section 13 of the Employment Act “Public Duties”.
 Your employer must release you for Regiment service.
 Employers may not reduce your vacation time because of your Regimental duties.

 You are paid for time served, be it a drill night, annual camp or embodiment.
-Embodiments and camps are paid for in advance or at the end of each week and your regular drills are paid three times a year: April, June and December.
+Embodiments and camps are paid for in advance or at the end of each week and your regular drills are paid at the end of each month.
 You are also eligible for certain performance bonuses payable annually.

 Exemption or Deferment